dominicfmazza/mine-rs/obsidian-vault/mine-rs/Roadmap/Kanban.md

 ## Not Started

+## In Progress

 - [ ] Make moving the square feel good

-## In Progress

-- [ ] Make 3D camera controller top-down
-- [ ] Make 3D camera controller follow the player
-- [ ] Add texture to ground plane

 ## Completed

 - [ ] Move the 2D Square with keyboard inputs
+- [ ] Make 3D camera controller follow the player
 - [ ] Add physics to 2D square
+- [ ] Add texture to player
+- [ ] Make 3D camera controller top-down
+- [ ] Add texture to ground plane
 - [ ] Get a 2D square on the screen
+- [ ] Move the 3D Cube with inputs